Sever disease refers to a calcaneal apophysitis (an inflammation of the apophysis of the heel) which occurs in children and young adolescents.

 Sever disease is most often diagnosed clinically, and radiographic evaluation is believed to be unnecessary by many physicians, but if a diagnosis of calcaneal apophysitis is made without obtaining radiographs, a lesion requiring more aggressive treatment could be missed 4.

-Foot radiographs are usually normal and the radiologic identification of calcaneal apophysitis without the absence of clinical information was not reliable.9
+Foot radiographs are usually normal and the radiological identification of calcaneal apophysitis without the absence of clinical information was not reliable 9.

-May will show edematous changes within the calcaneal apophysis, possibly extending into the adjacent calcaneal tuberosity 10.
+May show oedematous changes within the calcaneal apophysis, possibly extending into the adjacent calcaneal tuberosity 10.

 Treatment and prognosis